mlhubber/mlhub/README.rst

 Introduction
 ------------

+The machine learning hub is an `open source project
+<https://github.com/mlhubber/mlhub>`_ and resource for sharing
+`pre-built machine learning models
-The machine learning hub is an open source project and resource for sharing pre-built machine learning models.
-The models are accessed and managed using the *ml* command from the *mlhub* package.
+<https://github.com/mlhubber/mlmodels>`_.
+The models are accessed and
+managed using the *ml* command from the *mlhub* package.

 The models collected in the ML Hub archive are listed as `Packages